email2ify/My-Yoga/README.md

 ![image](/static/images/Yoga-css.PNG)

 <h2><Strong>My Challange:</strong></h2>
-<li>The waiting list field section of the site was a challange, to see the registered user email addresses on the database,was challanging at first but it was later solved and I was able to users email addresses on the database, which make me very happy</li>
+<li>The waiting list field section of the site was a challange.
+To see a registered user email address on the database,was challanging at first but it was later solved and I was able to see users email addresses on the database, which makes me very happy</li>

 ![image](/static/images/Yogaemail.PNG)